 - Moles eat grubs, so having grubs in your lawn is an open invitation to moles to come on in and set up shop.
 Thus grub control is a central pillar in mole control, too.
 Another pest that eats grubs (and that you may, therefore, be attracting to your yard if you allow grubs to flourish in your lawn) is the skunk.

-Or you can simply remove a square of sod to see what is going on down there in the soil.
+Homeowners who wish to be proactive can remove a square of sod to see what is going on down there in the soil.
 If the dirt is riddled with grubs, then you probably have a grub problem.
-How many is too many?
-According to the University of Minnesota Extension Service, you should start worrying if you find 7-15 grubs per square foot.
+You shouldn't worry if only a few are present here or there.
+But you should start worrying if you find 7 to 15 grubs per square foot.